sdemyanov/ConvNet/README.md

 - batchsize - defines the number of batches.
 Default is 50.
 - numepochs - the number of repeats the training procedure with different batch splits.
 Default is 1.
 - momentum - defines the actual direction of weight change according to the formula m * dp + (1-m) * d, where m is momentum, dp is the previous change and d is the current derivative.
 Default is 0.
 - adjustrate - defines how much we change the learning rate for a particular weight.
-If the signs of previous and current updates coincide we and it to learning rate.
+If the signs of previous and current updates coincide we add it to the learning rate.
 If not, we divide the learning rate on (1 - adjustrate).
-Default is 0.05.
+Default is 0.
 - maxcoef - defines the maximum and minimum learning rates, that are alpha * maxcoef and alpha / maxcoef respectively.
 - balance - was supposed to balance errors for highly unbalanced datasets but was not fully implemented.